CalvinTChi/Downloader/README.md

 4. File extension
 5. Directory to download files to

 To clarify points 2, 3, and 4, if the files you want to download are `chapter1.pdf`, `chapter2.pdf`, and `chapter3.pdf`, then name of the file would be `chapter`, file numbers would be `1-3`, and file extension would be `pdf`.

+What if the numbering is within a filename rather than at the end of the filename?
+Don't worry, the position of the numbering can be specified with a `*` in the name of the file.
+For example, if the file names are `hw1_stat.pdf`, `hw2_stat.pdf`...etc, the `Name of file` field in the input file would be `hw*_stat`.
+However, only use `*` when the numbering is within the name of the file.
 Let us delve into the precise usage.

 # Usage
 A typical usage of `Downloader` looks like this: